Digital-BC/DBCMetadataTools/README.md

 # api2csvFull.py
-Pulls all records a fields from the [DigitalBC](https://info.digitalbc.ca) implementation of the [Supplejack API](https://github.com/DigitalNZ/supplejack_api),for analysis in a .csv.
+Pulls all records a fields from the [DigitalBC](https://info.digitalbc.ca) implementation of the [Supplejack API](https://github.com/DigitalNZ/supplejack_api), for analysis in a .csv.

 Really, just a more usefuL and bloated version of `api2csv.py`

 # thumbchecker.py
-Using a thumbnail_url csv pulled from [DigitalBC](https://info.digitalbc.ca) implementation of the [Supplejack API](https://github.com/DigitalNZ/supplejack_api), via `api2csv.py` checks for the presence of a thumbnail (indicated by the presence a 200 status code - and an image render of ~1mb)
+Using a .csv file with the thumbnail_url field pulled from the [DigitalBC](https://info.digitalbc.ca) implementation of the [Supplejack API](https://github.com/DigitalNZ/supplejack_api), via `api2csv.py` checks for the presence of a thumbnail (indicated by the presence of a 200 status code - and an image render of ~1mb)

 Assumes a csv with a "Thumbnail_URL" column with one url per line